dw5/yt-local/README.md

 ## Usage

 Firstly, if you wish to run this in portable mode, create the empty file "settings.txt" in the program's main directory.
 If the file is there, settings and data will be stored in the same directory as the program.
-Otherwise, settings and data will be stored in `C:\Users\[your username]\.youtube-local` on Windows and `~/.youtube-local` on GNU+Linux/MacOS.
+Otherwise, settings and data will be stored in `C:\Users\[your username]\.yt-local` on Windows and `~/.yt-local` on GNU+Linux/MacOS.

 To run the program on windows, open `run.bat`.
 On GNU+Linux/MacOS, run `python3 server.py`.